 In February, San Francisco is quiet.
 It's a good time to see the city without the crowds.
-And it will be sunnier in February than in the summer when San Francisco's legendary fog rolls in.
+And believe it or not, it will be sunnier in February than in the summer when San Francisco's legendary fog rolls in.

 San Francisco Weather in February